Network Latency - Its Impact on (Cloud) Server Deployments and IT Applications

 So, distance is not the only factor that can contribute to network latency within a server setup in a data center.
 Network efficiency, routing, and router efficiency all play critical roles in determining the speed at which data is transmitted.
 By considering these factors, server operators can address the network latency and provide their (web) application users with an optimal experience.

 Network latency will also be impacted by a server’s capacity, speed, and configuration.
-Although we won’t go into detail about the server configuration’s impact on network latency in this blog article, it is important to keep in mind that it too contributes to achieving low network latency values.
+Although we won’t go into detail about the server configuration’s impact on network latency in this article, it is important to keep in mind that it too contributes to achieving low network latency values.
 Only the network’s function in generating ideal latency values will be covered in this article.

 Network Bandwidth vs. Latency